 It's hard to resist a good secret entrance—especially one that’s hiding in plain sight.
 In the rowdy middle of Sixth Street, a cryptic white sign advertising "Midnight Cowboy Modeling Oriental Massage" juts out of a building.
 Underneath is a nondescript door and what looks to be a buzzer box for different residences.
 Push the button for Harry Craddock and you're in at this former brothel, now craft cocktail sanctuary.
 Word to the wise: Your best bet is to make a reservation ahead of time or you'll have to gamble with whether they're accepting walk-ins (if the red light about the doorway is aglow, you're good to go).

-As you might've guessed from the name, the secret to this hidden bar is that it’s located in a fully functioning parking garage downtown.
-Spot the black sign that says “Cocktails” and follow the path to the turquoise, neon vertical sign to the bar nestled under the ramp.
-Appropriate for the slightly industrial theme, the drinks are divided between Custom, Vintage and Refurbished.
+The secret to this hidden bar is that it’s located in a fully functioning parking garage downtown.
+Spot the black sign that says “Cocktails” and follow the path to the turquoise, neon sign and the bar nestled under the ramp.
+Inside you’ll find a moody venue in appearance only, as the staff are super welcoming.
+Appropriate for the slightly industrial theme, drinks are divided between Custom, Vintage and Refurbished.
 We recommend trying the Indian Paintbrush, a concoction with vodka, grapefruit, lime and rosemary that earned itself the title of The Official Drink of Austin in 2015.
-Small bites are also available for you to snack on while you enjoy your carefully crafted beverage.

 In the basement of Buenos Aires Café lies Milonga Room, a dimly lit speakeasy with an aptly Argentinean-influenced cocktail program (think amaros and fernets).
-It’s highly advised that you make a reservation, upon which you’ll receive a special password required for entry.
-Head to the alley behind the restaurant, ring the doorbell on the bright red door and say the secret word.
-The lush, vintage décor inside will have you feeling like you’ve stepped back in time to 1920s Buenos Aires.
-Along with the delicious tapas available to order and the possibility of catching some live music, this romantic space serves as a great hideaway from the outside world.
+You absolutely must make a reservation before visiting and share the secret password with the hostess upon arrival.
+Head to the alley behind the restaurant and ring the doorbell on the bright red door.
+Once inside, the vintage décor inside will have you feeling like you’ve stepped back in time to 1920s Buenos Aires.
+Along with delicious tapas and empanadas and the possibility of catching some live music, this romantic space serves as a great hideaway from the outside world.

-There may not be a secret word or entrance to get into Small Victory, but its unassuming door and location may have you wondering if you’re in the right place—the bar is in the corner of a parking garage after all.
-Once you’ve gone through the door, up a short flight of stairs, and through another door, you’ll be greeted by a narrow but classy interior with blue velvet chairs and booths.
-Pick your poison from their menu of craft cocktails, which just so happens to include a $60 Philadelphia Fish House Punch and a helpful flow chart for making your ideal martini.
+There may not be a secret word to get into Small Victory, but it’s an aptly named venue for this hard to find location.
+You’ll wonder if you’re even in the right place, but you are if you’re wandering the parking garage.
+Head to the corner and go up a short flight of stairs, and through another door where you’ll be greeted by a narrow but classy interior with velvet chairs and cozy booths.
+Pick your poison from their menu of craft cocktails, and marvel over how they possibly craft their branded ice.